retaildevcrews/ngsa-asb/monitoring/README.md

   - Under Azure Monitor Details
     - Put in Directory (Tenant) ID, Application (Client) ID (service principal `<your-service-principal-name>` ID) and Client Secret from [Add a secret to the service principal](#add-a-secret-to-the-service-principal)
     - Click on "Load Subscription" --> After loading, select proper subscription from drop-down
-  - Under Application Insights
-    - Put in "API Key" and "Application ID" from [this step](#add-api-key-to-app-insights)
-  - Click "Save & Test"
 - Click on "Explore" from Grafana side bar
 - Try out different metrics and services